Why Do You Need an Alternative to Visual Studio?

-Visual Studio is, without a doubt, one of the most used and most famous integrated development environments in the known universe.
-Full set of tools for all the stages of developing apps: Android, iOS, Windows, Mac, Cloud – you name it – Visual Studio can do it.
+Visual Studio is one of the most commonly used integrated development environments in the known universe.
+A full set of tools for all the stages of developing apps: Android, iOS, Windows, Mac, Cloud – you name it – Visual Studio can do it.
 But being the most famous doesn’t necessarily mean, that it fits your needs.
-That is why sometimes you need Visual Studio alternatives.
+That is why sometimes you need some Visual Studio alternatives.

-- There is no option of auto-saving, so you can lose all of your progress in a moment if anything goes not according to the plan.
+- There is no option for auto-saving, so you can lose all of your progress in a moment if anything goes not according to the plan;

-- The integration with DevOps, such as GIT requires improvement.
+- Integration with DevOps, such as GIT, requires improvement;

 IDE vs. Code Editor

 In two words, IDE is a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Typically, IDE is tied down to one coding language/framework.

 On the other hand, we have code editors, tools, that are implied to do just that – edit codes.
 The main advantage of code editors is the fact, that they, unlike typical IDEs, can be used to work with any coding language or framework of your liking.

 The main idea of the trading high functionality of IDE for code editor is the fact, that you will not have to get used to a new language or a set of tools if you switch from one IDE to another, which is quite inevitable.
 And, vice versa, you sacrifice the simple workflow you get accustomed to using the code editor for the vast function and productivity you gain using an IDE.
 Any IDE has all the features of a code editor, but a code editor won’t provide you with the full toolset of an IDE.